Skip to main content

 A generalized nuclear-renewable hybrid energy system, including system boundaries and grid linkage.
 Illustration adapted from Shannon M. Bragg-Sitton and Richard Boardman, Idaho National Laboratory

-NREL used the REopt® model to optimize the design and operational schedule of several nuclear-renewable hybrid energy systems.
+NLR used the REopt® model to optimize the design and operational schedule of several nuclear-renewable hybrid energy systems.
 One would be used to produce a synthetic gasoline drop-in liquid fuel, a second would power a desalination plant, several more provide heat to industrial processes, and others electrolyze water to produce hydrogen.
-Nuclear-renewable hybrid energy systems are a technology that can generate very low-carbon, dispatchable electricity and provide very low-carbon thermal energy for industrial processes at a lower cost than alternative energy sources.
+Nuclear-renewable hybrid energy systems are a technology that can generate dispatchable electricity and provide thermal energy for industrial processes at a lower cost than alternative energy sources.

 Nuclear and PV systems contribute electricity to a desalination plant (converts salt water to potable water) and to the power grid.

 A desalination nuclear-renewable hybrid energy system uses electricity from a nuclear reactor and solar photovoltaics.
-Illustration from Mark Ruth, NREL
+Illustration from Mark Ruth, National Laboratory of the Rockies

 Share